p360-workshop/DevDays-2020/Elasticsearch/05-lab.md

 :toc:

-# Data Ingestion through the Spring Boot Application and retrieve te data from Elastric Index
+# Data Ingestion through the Spring Boot Application and retrieve the data from Elastric Index

+## What does the lab do

+In this lab, we ingest the data into elastic index using Spring boot application, and query elastic index using API end points.
+Further, query the elastic index using Kibana.

+Application configuration can be done using the application properties which will be explained in the further lab details!

 ## Review the Code